 Yes.
 You will need a switch or wireless router if you don’t already have one.
 We can sell you one that we will warranty and support, or you are welcome to provide your own.
 This will allow multiple computers to use the internet connection at once.
 The challenge is managing what users are doing on these computers.
 For example, if everyone is using bandwidth hungry applications on these computers, the internet can feel “slow” for everyone because there’s not enough available bandwidth.
 If this appears to be the case regularly, give us a call and we’ll see what can be done.

 Internet TV, also known as video streaming, functions in a fundamentally different way than cable TV.
 Cable TV sends programmed channels to set-top boxes.
 Programming is fixed, shows come on at a specific time, etc. Streaming simply gives you access to an entire database of content.
-For example, Netflix gives it’s users access to The X-Files in its entirety.
-That’s 9 seasons and 202 episodes.
+For example, Netflix could give it’s users access to a show like The X-Files in its entirety.
+If Netflix had The X-Files, that’s 9 seasons and 202 episodes.
 As a Netflix user you can select any of these episodes at any time and watch it at your leisure.
 You can pause a show if you have to pee instead of holding it!
 There are many differences, however.
 To read more about them read our Streaming Guide.

 That depends.
 If you have a “regular” router, then yes, you can.
 If you have an old DSL or proprietary router, it will not function on our network.
 Please bear in mind, there are many different manufacturers and models of routers out there.
 Some of our users have purchased and manage their own routers themselves without a hitch, but some run into problems.
 If you have questions about whether or not your router will work on our network, give us a call.
 We also sell Wifi routers, install them for you and provide warranty and support.
 Feel free to inquire.